dendronhq/dendron-site/vault/community.office-hours.2021.05.23.md

     -   Database vs. Git
         -   Still need a review solution
 -   JSON schema
-    -   It’s a way of validating json docs.
+    -   It’s a way of validating JSON docs.
     -   How does it merge with schema?
         -   JSON schema will be the blueprint for schema file
         -   What’s allowed, descriptions of keys.